haomingyin/namecheap-DDNS/README.md

 ## Preparation

 ### Set Up A Record
-Before you run the script, please make sure that you have set up your Namecheap DDNS `A record`.
+Before you run the script, please make sure that you have set up your Namecheap DDNS `A record`.
 Instruction can be found [here](https://www.namecheap.com/support/knowledgebase/article.aspx/36/11/how-do-i-start-using-dynamic-dns).

 ### How to get DDNS password
 Also make sure you have the DDNS password with you.
 If you haven't, please follow the steps below.